Protesters ground INEC headquarters, warn US, UK, others against promoting insurrection – The Sun Nigeria

 “As far as we are concerned, we are asking the aggrieved people to leave INEC out of their frustration.
 They lost election and they should be good losers, or go to court if you cannot handle it and wait for the Supreme Court.
 Do not intimidate the CJN, don’t intimidate the security forces and stop threatening democracy,” he warned.

-Responding while receiving a prepared letter addressed to the INEC chairman, the commission’s Director of Security, Lebari Sam Nduh, assured that INEC will continue to do its constitutional roles without bias of favour.
+Responding while receiving a prepared letter addressed to the chairman, the commission’s Director of Security, Lebari Sam Nduh, assured that INEC would continue with its constitutional roles without bias of favour.

 “We want to thank you for being very responsible in your protest.
 We want to thank you for bearing in mind that we have no other country to call our own than this country.
 We want to thank you for the civil manner you have conducted yourself.